MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 >[!Note]
 >The site structure feature shown in the "Create a task that includes all subsites" method, is currently in public preview and subject to change without notice.

-## Choose how you want to create your task:
+## Choose how you want to create your task

 |How|Description|
 |:-----|:-----|